000pp/hexodus/README.md

 - [ ] Add modules that uses WinRM protocol
 - [ ] Add vulnerabilities modules (BadSucessor, Backup Operator and other)
 - [ ] Add module to download/read files remotely
-- [ ] Add support to IP interfaces and file with hosts
+- [ ] Add support to IP networks and files as input
 - [ ] Add support to Kerberos
 - [ ] Improve webview HTML and CSS
 - [ ] Improve LDAP binding method